hfnabhyasi/abhyasiApp-web-app/README.md

 # web-app
-This is the web application for Cordova App : <TODO - update Github-path of Cordova project here.>
+This is the web application for [abhasyApp Cordova App|https://github.com/hfnabhyasi/abhyasiApp]

 ## Project setup
 ```